diem/diem/specifications/trusted_computing_base/safety_rules/README.md

 ## Interface

 The SafetyRules interface largely builds upon existing data types mostly contained within the [Consensus specification](../consensus/spec.md).
-Each of the data types have a well defined LCS representation allowing LSR to be hosted as a component running in the same process as consensus or independently in its own domain, such as a process or within a secure enclave.
+Each of the data types have a well defined BCS representation allowing LSR to be hosted as a component running in the same process as consensus or independently in its own domain, such as a process or within a secure enclave.

 Consensus communicates to LSR through the following interface, which also defines the minimal set of functions required to operate an external LSR: